 Rebecca Rogers Ackermann

-Rebecca Ackermann is an Associate Professor in the Department of Archaeology at UCT, and a recipient of the UCT Distinguished Teacher Award.
-She received a Masters degree in forensic anthropology (University of Arizona) and a PhD in physical anthropology (Washington University in St. Louis), and was a post-doctoral associate in anatomy (Wash U.) in the USA before taking up her post at UCT in 2000.
+Rebecca Ackermann is a Professor in the Department of Archaeology at UCT, Director of the Human Evolution Research Institute (heriuct.weebly.com), and a recipient of the UCT Distinguished Teacher Award.
+She received a Masters degree in forensic anthropology (University of Arizona) and a PhD in biological anthropology (Washington University in St. Louis), and was a post-doctoral associate in anatomy (Wash U.) in the USA before taking up her post at UCT in 2000.